ericman314/UnitMath/README.md

 #### Custom Types

-*Warning: Custom types are experimental and have not yet been tested.*

 You can easily extend UnitMath to work with custom types by setting the `type` options.
-These replace the normal `+`, `-`, `*`, `/`, and other arithmetic operators used by UnitMath with functions you specify.
+These replace the normal `+`, `-`, `*`, `/`, and other arithmetic operators used internally by UnitMath with functions you specify.
 For example, if you wrote an arbitrary-precision number library, and would like to use arbitrary-precision numbers with UnitMath:

 ```js
 const apNumber = require('my-arbitrary-precision-number')